 It was to kindle that motivation, that the duo designed Fitard, a fitness tracking app that rewards users with Fitcoins, a virtual currency, on completion of targets.

-The app offers various public and private fitness challenges, with a duration of one to seven days.
+How it works The app offers various public and private fitness challenges, with a duration of one to seven days.
 Public challenges are open to everyone and are sponsored by the partnering brands, who give away prizes to the top three or five winners.
 Private challenges are for friends and family who compete with and monitor each other.
 Only 10 people can participate in a private challenge at a time.

 "Fitard has Google Fit integrated into it, which helps it detect cycling, swimming, walking, running and other activities done by the user," explains Bora.
 As of now, Fitard offers challenges such as walking and running different distances.